Osamac0d3/Premier-league-Player-Performance-Prediction/README.md

 ---

-## 📊 Dataset
+# 📊 Dataset

 Dataset used in this project:

 **Premier League Player Performance Dataset (5 Years)**

-Contains features such as:
+The dataset contains player match statistics such as:

 * Player name
 * Team